 out of 10Roborock Saros 10

-Both robots support identical smart home platforms including built-in voice control, Amazon Alexa, Google Assistant, and Apple HomeKit.
-They're equally capable for voice commands and home automation.
+Both vacuums support identical smart home features including built-in voice control plus Amazon Alexa, Google Assistant, and Apple HomeKit compatibility.

 | Feature | Dreame X60 Max Ultra Complete | Roborock Saros 10 |